RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 ### Question # 89.
 You are the security manager for an online retail sales company with 100 employees and a production environment hosted in a platform as a service (PaaS) model with a major cloud provider.
 According to your company policies, personnel are allowed to work equally from the company offices and their own homes or other locations, using their personal IT devices.
 The policies also allow users to select which application programming interfaces (APIs) they install and use on their own devices in order to access and manipulate company data.
 Of the following, what is a security control you’d like to implement to offset the risk(s) incurred by this practice?
 A. Regular and widespread integrity checks on sampled data throughout the managed environment
 B. More extensive and granular background checks on all employees, particularly new hires
-C. Inclusion of references to all applicable regulations in the policy documents
+C. Inclusion of references to all applicable regulations in the policy documents.
 D. Increased enforcement of separation of duties for all workflows
 Answer: A.